Skip to content

 Southern Door

-As the only land-based entryway into the county, Southern Door and its seven towns serve as the welcome wagon for just about every and any visitor who comes up here.
+As the only land-based entryway into the county, Southern Door and its seven towns serve as the welcome wagon for just about every visitor who comes up here.
 Depending on where you’re coming from, you’ll find yourself heading up the peninsula on either Highway 42 (runs through Forestville on the east side) or Highway 57 (runs through Brussels on the west side).

 • Brussels: The largest Belgian settlement in the entire country with country roads and farmhouses for scenic drives, Belgian chapels, a Belgian heritage center, traditional food, parks, snowmobiling and ATVing, and plenty of pastoral charm.